walkabilly/chep801_usask/Assignments/Logistic Regression/Logistic-Regression-Assignment.md

 3. Assess potential confounding variables on the relationship between the outcome and exposure of interest using two approaches we learned in class:

     * A DAG/theory based approach
+        * Pick confounder variables from DAG first, list 4-5 confounders (or more if you want) in DAG.
+Do not pick Collider.
+        * Identify at least one variable that MUST stay in your model no matter what, because it is important from common sense or literature.
+Give 1-2 sentence explanation for retaining such variable(s).
     * A data driven/model fit approach

 4. Conduct cross-tabulations of the outcome variable with categorical predictors.

     * Are you concerned about any of the cell sizes?